Privacy Notice

 Mobile telephone number

-If you provide us with your mobile phone number, we may use this to send you text reminders about your appointments or other health related information.
+If you provide us with your mobile phone number, we will use this to send you text reminders about your appointments or other health related information.
 It is within our legal duty as a public authority to keep our patients updated with important information.
-If you do not wish to receive communications via mobile please let us know.

 Email address